 The Ale Apothecary

-If there’s one brewery in Bend, OR that truly encapsulates the town’s ethos, it’s The Ale Apothecary.
+If there’s one brewery in Bend, OR, that truly encapsulates the town’s ethos, it’s The Ale Apothecary.
 What’s so unique about The Ale Apothecary is how Co-Owners Staci and Paul Arney have magically rooted this brewery in the earth.
-From spontaneously fermented beers that use the forest’s natural yeast, water that comes from the picturesque Tumalo Creek, and foraged ingredients like black currants and spruce tips, The Ale Apothecary captures a perfect slice of a very unique lifestyle.
+From spontaneously fermented beers that use the forest’s natural yeast, water from the picturesque Tumalo Creek, and foraged ingredients like black currants and spruce tips, The Ale Apothecary captures a perfect slice of a unique lifestyle.

-In order to reach the actual brewery, one drives down a forest road full of thick conifers to a barn adjacent to the house of brewery founders Staci and Paul Arney (Seriously, Hop Culture Founder Kenny Gould made the drive himself).
+To reach the actual brewery, one drives down a forest road full of thick conifers to a barn adjacent to the house of brewery founders Staci and Paul Arney (seriously, Hop Culture Founder Kenny Gould made the drive himself).

-Over the past few years, the love and care going into all of this brewery’s beers have taken our breath away.
-I mean they take the time to age each and every one of their beers for anywhere between six to eighteen months for crying out loud!
-For those reasons we’ve included them on countless best lists including: 21 of the Best Saison Breweries to Try Right Now, 15 Best Breweries of 2018, and 15 Best Beers of 2018.
-This is the kind of brewery you make a pilgrimage to and remember for the rest of your life.
+Over the past few years, the love and care going into this brewery’s beers have taken our breath away.
+I mean, they take the time to age each and every one of their beers for anywhere between six to eighteen months, for crying out loud!
+For those reasons, we’ve included them on countless best lists, including: 25 of the Best Saison Breweries to Try Right Now, 15 Best Breweries of 2018, and 15 Best Beers of 2018.
+This is the kind of brewery you pilgrimage to and remember for the rest of your life.

-In our humble opinion, this isn’t only one of the best breweries in Bend, but in the entire country.
-We can’t stress this enough: if you’re in Bend, you must visit The Ale Apothecary taproom.
+In our humble opinion, this isn’t only one of the best breweries in Bend but the entire country.
+We can’t stress this enough: If you’re in Bend, you must visit The Ale Apothecary taproom.

 Boss Rambler Beer Club